 More information about Australia is available on the Australia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Australia work together closely in Afghanistan and on counter-terrorism issues world-wide.
-They attach high priority to controlling and eventually eliminating chemical weapons, other weapons of mass destruction, and anti-personnel landmines .; and they cooperate on global environmental issues such as slowing climate change and preserving coral reefs.
+The United States and Australia work closely in Afghanistan, Iraq, and on counter-terrorism issues world-wide, including efforts to address the challenge of foreign terrorist fighters and violent extremism.
+The United States and Australia are working together to advance force posture initiatives in Australia, which President Obama announced in Canberra in 2011.
+The two countries signed the U.S.-Australia Force Posture Agreement at the annual Australia-United States Ministerial consultations (AUSMIN) in August 2014, which paves the way for even closer defense and security cooperation.
+The United States and Australia attach high priority to controlling and eventually eliminating chemical weapons, other weapons of mass destruction, and anti-personnel landmines, and cooperate on global environmental issues such as climate change and preserving marine environments.
 The ANZUS Treaty with the United States enjoys broad bipartisan support in Australia as its pre-eminent formal security treaty alliance.
-Australia participates in annual, bilateral AUSMIN consultations with the United States and in a trilateral security dialogue with the United States and Japan.
+In addition to AUSMIN, Australia and the United States engage in a trilateral security dialogue with Japan.
+Overall, the U.S.-Australia alliance is an anchor for peace and stability not only in the Asia-Pacific region but around the world.

 U.S. Assistance to Australia